nezuo/lapis/docs/Migrations.md

     end,
     -- Migrate from version 2 to 3.
     function(old)
-        -- We no longer need the playTime key, so we remove it. return Dictionary.removeKey(old, "playTime")
+        -- We no longer need the playTime key, so we remove it.
+Note: Migrations can update the data mutably but you still need to return the value. old.playTime = nil

+        return old
     end,
 }